St. John's University (New York City): Growth

 Beginning with the law school in 1925, St. John's began establishing other graduate and undergraduate schools, and became a university in 1933.
 In April 1936, St. John's bought the Hillcrest Golf Club's 100 acre of land for about $500,000, with the intention of eventually moving the school to the new site.
 Under the terms of the sale, the golf club continued to operate on the site for a few years.
 On February 11, 1954, St. John's officially broke ground on a new campus in Hillcrest, Queens, on the former site of the Hillcrest Golf Club.
 During the official groundbreaking ceremony, the shovel used was the same shovel that had broken ground on the original campus in 1868.
 The following year, the original school of the university, St. John's College, moved from Bedford-Stuyvesant to the new campus.
-The high school, now St. John's Prep, took over its former buildings and later moved to its present location in the Hillcrest-Jamaica sections in Queens.
+(The old campus would change ownership over the years and remains extant but has been converted to residential use.)

 Over approximately the next two decades, the other schools of the university, which were located at a separate campus at 96 Schermerhorn Street in Downtown Brooklyn, moved out to the new campus in Queens.
 The last of the schools to relocate to Queens moved there in 1972, bringing an end to the Downtown Brooklyn campus of the university.
-In 1959, the university established a Freedom Institute to provide lectures and programs that would, in the words of university president Rev. John A. Flynn, focus "attention on the dangers of communism threatening free institutions here and abroad," with Arpad F. Kovacs of the St. John's history department as its director.
+In 1959, the university established a Freedom Institute to provide lectures and programs that would, in the words of university president John A. Flynn, focus "attention on the dangers of communism threatening free institutions here and abroad," with Arpad F. Kovacs of the St. John's history department as its director.
 (A volume of lectures given at the Freedom Institute was edited by Kovacs and published in 1961 as Let Freedom Ring.)
 The university also hired the noted historian Paul Kwan-Tsien Sih to establish an Institute of Asian Studies in that same year, and similarly set up a Center for African Studies under the directorship of the economic geographer Hugh C. Brooks.

 The university received praise from Time Magazine in 1962 for being a Catholic university that accepted Jews with low household income.
 Time also ranked St. John's as "good−small" on a list of the nation's Catholic universities in 1962.

 On January 27, 1971, the New York State Board of Regents approved the consolidation of the university with the former Notre Dame College (New York), a private women's college, and the Staten Island campus of St. John's University became a reality.
 Classes began in the fall of 1971, combining the original Notre Dame College with the former Brooklyn campus of St. John's, offering undergraduate degrees in liberal arts, business and education.
+The Grymes Hill campus on Staten Island was closed in 2024.